Brexit talks hit Irish border hurdle

 "In Brexit negotiations, money is one of the problems, but it is not the biggest one.
 We are much more concerned about the fact that negotiations are stalled on the protection of EU citizens' rights & on the Irish case," Weber wrote on Twitter.

 "We will not change our red lines.
 The lives of millions of families are at stake.
-If no clear commitment is made, the @EPPGroup will not be ready to assess the progress made as sufficient to enter a 2nd phase of negotiations," he continue.
+If no clear commitment is made, the @EPPGroup will not be ready to assess the progress made as sufficient to enter a 2nd phase of negotiations," he continued.

 In London, the EU Withdrawal Bill was once again under scrutiny in the House of Commons.
 On the agenda Monday, lawmakers will be discussing how leaving the bloc is going to affect other parts of the UK, not including England.
 There is concern from ministers that powers which once resided with the EU will go back to Westminster, rather than transfer to devolved areas.